Infineon/mtb-example-psoc4-msclp-csx-touchpad/README.md

    <img src="images/csdrm-waveform_improper.png" alt="" width="400"/>

-Observe Point A and B marked in **Figure 15**, it is charging/discharging properly to VDD/2 whereas in **Figure 16**, it is not reaching to VDD/2.
+Observe Point A and B marked in **Figure 15**, it is charging/discharging properly to 0 V whereas in **Figure 16**, it is not reaching to 0 V.

    Set the final value in the CAPSENSE&trade; configurator using the steps given in **Step 8** of **Stage 1**, which ensures the maximum possible sense clock frequency (for good gain) while allowing the sensor capacitance to fully charge and discharge in each phase of the MSCLP CSD sensing method.

-   As per the oscilloscope measurements, at **16 sense clock frequency** sensor is getting charge and discharge completely.
+   As per the oscilloscope measurements, at **18 sense clock frequency** sensor is getting charge and discharge completely.
 <br>

 ### Stage 3: Obtain crossover point and noise